eclipse-tractusx/item-relationship-service/page_adoption-view.md

 ## IRS Iterative

 The IRS iterative iterates through the different digital twin aspects, which are representing a relationship.
-For Release 1 this is the AssemblyPartRelationship aspect, which connects serialized parts.
-This service can access the digital twins for which a EDC policy and and data contract exists.
+For Release 3.2 this is the SingleLevelBOMasBuilt aspect, which connects serialized parts.
+This service can access the digital twins for which an EDC policy and a data contract exists.
 In this case the consumer needs a contract which each participant of the data chain.

 ![IRS iterative diagram](@site/static/img/irs-minified.svg)